spohner/postgres-operator/docs/reference/cluster_manifest.md

   If `targetContainers` is empty, additional volumes will be mounted only in the `postgres` container.
   If you set the `all` special item, it will be mounted in all containers (postgres + sidecars).
   Else you can set the list of target containers in which the additional volumes will be mounted (eg : postgres, telegraf)

+* **disableWALArchiving**
+  Disables archiving of WAL logs and uploading to S3.
+Overrides the WAL_S3_BUCKET environment variable set in the operator configuration to be blank which tells Spilo to skip WAL archiving.
+Optional, not set by default.

 ## Postgres parameters